arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_Platform_Notes_2026-06-22.md

 Current result:
 - DRM display init succeeds on the SOM
 - the app can initialize display and serial together
-- a first visible boot-screen text has been shown on the real screen
+- a live status/debug screen has been shown on the real screen

 This is the first successful visible LVGL-on-target milestone.